SkiperTheBoss/Tools-for-Clusterio/README.md

 I currently create some Script for Clusterio to Manage Server kinda easily.

-The Editor has already 2 Tabs there a ready to go! (*You probably have to correct the Clusterio PATH for the Folder.
+The Editor allows you to customize your Instances. (*You probably have to correct the Clusterio PATH for the Folder.
 The Manager is still in early process but it should works normaly. (*Same with the PATH here)

 You need [AutoHotkey](https://autohotkey.com/) to run the Scripts.